ckarwin/The_Quantified_Self/README.md

 * mindfullness
 * nutrition

 Additionally, there are other quantities that will be more specific to each user.
-The Quantified Self allows the user to define their own set of values they wish to track, allowing the code to be specialized to each user's health goals/needs.
+The Quantified Self allows the user to define their own set of values they wish to track, allowing the code to be specialized to each user's health needs/goals.

+## Health Evaluation <br />

+There are 4 values that quantify a user's health:

+* physical health -- the body
+* mental health -- the brain
+* spiritual health -- the soul (there are many other synonyms for this)
+* happiness -- one's overall state of happiness

 ## Quickstart Guide <br />